-Due to dozens of donations from alumni, faculty and friends, the Medical College of Georgia Alumni Association was able to provide stethoscopes for every freshman medical student last year and we hope to do the same for our incoming Class of 2025.
+Due to dozens of donations from alumni, faculty and friends, the Medical College of Georgia Alumni Association has been able to provide stethoscopes for every freshman medical student and we hope to do the same for every incoming freshman class.
 For many medical students, receiving their first stethoscope is the first tangible sign that their dream of becoming a physician is coming true.
-The response from our future colleagues was overwhelming appreciation and gratitude.
+The response from our future colleagues has been overwhelming appreciation and gratitude.

 This is an amazing opportunity to impact a students’ life at the beginning of this special journey to becoming a physician.

-What better way to welcome the Class of 2025, than providing them with MCG branded stethoscopes, accompanied by a note of encouragement from you, to symbolize the bond they you both will always share with MCG.
+What better way to welcome our future colleagues, than providing them with MCG branded stethoscopes, accompanied by a note of encouragement from you, to symbolize the bond you both will always share with MCG.

 Please click below to impact an MCG student’s life forever.
 Stethoscopes are $250 each.

 P.S.
 I have already purchased 4 stethoscopes and I hope you will join me in supporting this program!